 If you like flying with a specific airline or know the exact flight you want, 'codesharing' could be a way to get a flight with that airline, via another one.
 It's when airlines buddy up to sell seats on each others' flights, sometimes at a different price.

-For example, a Delta return flight from Heathrow to New York's JFK airport over the Easter weekend is £631 if you book with Delta, but just £549 if you book via Virgin Atlantic - a saving of £82, even though it's exactly the same flight.
+For example, an American Airlines return flight from Heathrow to New York's JFK airport for the beginning of November is £381 if you book directly with American Airlines, but just £348 if you book via Finnair- a saving of £33, even though it's exactly the same flight.

 This works best on popular medium or long-haul routes - simply book via a partner airline to grab a seat on the same plane for less.
 For a full 'how to' and list of codeshare partners see the Cheap Flights guide.